 Download official apps you can trust.
 Google Play is an open and developer friendly platform, which is why it contains a plethora of apps.
 We totally understand why people are sometimes overwhelmed with all the apps they can choose from, we found over 125 vuvuzela apps on Play!
 We recommend users play it safe and download official apps from developers they can trust.
 Trusted developers appreciate their users, meaning they want to provide them with a quality product, not one that is flooded with apps.
 FIFA has a great live score/news appand EA Sports has an official FIFA gaming app.

 Compare app functionalities to the access they request.
 Some apps need access to certain data on your device, a map app needs access to your location so it can give you directions.
 App access requests start becoming suspicious when for example your vuvuzela app wants access to your location.
 Unless your new vuvuzela app uses your location to determine what country you are in to then play your country’s national anthem, why does it need to know your location?
 Always be cautious when giving apps access and make sure the requests make sense depending on what the app does.
 You don’t want to carelessly hand over sensitive information that could later be used against you.

 Read user comments.
 You can’t always trust what people write online, but if multiple people really appreciate or dislike an app you can get a good idea of whether or not you should download it based on the feedback they give.

 Our mobile security app avast!
 Mobile Premium has an Ad Detector feature.
 Ad Detector finds out which apps are linked to ad networks and provides details of their tracking system, so you have a full overview of all the ad networks contained within your apps.

-You can download avast!
-Mobile Security for free from Google Play or for additional features, like Ad Detector, you can download avast!
+You can download Avast Mobile Security for free, or for additional features, like Ad Detector, you can download avast!
 Mobile Premium for $1.99 a month.